hungys/NCTU_OS_2015_HW1/SPEC.md

 should fork both progA and progB and make the output from progA go to the input of progB.
 This should be accomplished using a pipe IPC primative.

-There is no limitation for the number of programs in a single pipeline.  *mysh* should be insensitive to repeated blank spaces, or even a program followed by a `|` token without any blank space.
+There is no limitation for the number of programs in a single pipeline.  *mysh* should be also insensitive to repeated blank spaces, or even a program followed by a `|` token without any blank space.
 For example,

 ```
 osta in /Users/osta/mysh